Vertical Software Market Size and Share

 • 4.2 Market Drivers

-• 4.2.1 Emergence of Industry-specific Cloud Platforms Accelerating Adoption in US and Europe
+• 4.2.1 Emergence of Industry-Specific Cloud Platforms Accelerating Adoption in the United States and Europe

 • 4.2.2 Regulatory Compliance Pressures in BFSI and Healthcare Boosting Specialized Solutions

-• 4.2.3 AI/ML Toolkits Driving Mid-sized Manufacturing Modernization in Asia-Pacific
+• 4.2.3 AI and ML Toolkits Driving Mid-Sized Manufacturing Modernization in Asia-Pacific

 • 4.3 Market Restraints

-• 4.3.1 Legacy Data Silos Slowing Vertical Cloud Migration in Public Sector
+• 4.3.1 Legacy Data Silos Slowing Vertical Cloud Migration in the Public Sector

-• 4.3.3 Rising Cyber-Liability Insurance Costs Inflating TCO
+• 4.3.3 Rising Cyber-Liability Insurance Costs Inflating Total Cost of Ownership

-• 4.3.4 Multi-jurisdiction Regulations Hindering Cross-border Rollouts in EU and ASEAN
+• 4.3.4 Multi-Jurisdiction Regulations Hindering Cross-Border Rollouts in Europe and Asia-Pacific

 • 4.5 Technological Outlook